lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 The following sections describe when a membership council is required, when it may be necessary, and when it is not necessary.

+32.6.1

+### When a Membership Council Is Required

 The bishop or stake president must hold a membership council when information indicates that a member may have committed any of the sins described in this section.
 For these sins, a council is required regardless of a member’s level of spiritual maturity and gospel understanding.

 See [32.11](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number67-p317#title_number67 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number67-p317#title_number67") for potential outcomes of councils that are convened for the sins listed in this section.
 Informal membership restrictions are not an option for these councils.

+Sins That Require Holding a Membership Council

 - Murder
 - Rape